wri/carbon-budget/readme.md

 `c++ /usr/local/app/emissions/cpp_util/calc_gross_emissions_generic.cpp -o /usr/local/app/emissions/cpp_util/calc_gross_emissions_generic.exe -lgdal`

+Emissions stage: `/usr/local/app# python -m emissions.mp_calculate_gross_emissions -l 30N_090W,10S_010E -t std -p biomass_soil -d 20239999`

 #### Master script
 The master script runs through all of the non-preparatory scripts in the model: some removal factor creation, gross removals, carbon pool generation, gross emissions, net flux, aggregation, and supplementary output creation.
 It includes all the arguments needed to run every script.
 Thus, the table below also explains the potential arguments for the individual model stages.
 The user can control what model components are run to some extent and set the date part of the output directories.
 The emissions C++ code has to be be compiled before running the master script (see below).
 Preparatory scripts like creating soil carbon tiles or mangrove tiles are not included in the master script because